 Bloomfield Hills Lacrosse Club Membership

-Annual membership of $150 provides Spring League play, and at least once per month practice sessions in the summer, fall and winter.
+2022 membership is $200 and provides Spring League play, and at least once per month practice sessions in the summer, fall and winter.
 All tournament and indoor practice facility costs are additional.

 Players will practice multiple times within a week and be taught the various skill sets listed below by age.
 (We accept / encourage new players at any age bracket through the entire year.)